 There was a significant correlation between the extension or restriction of sleep and the school behavior of the students.
 Those who got the extra sleep were more alert in class, more emotionally stable and coped better in school.
 Teachers reported that students in the restricted sleep group were less alert, overly tired, more impulsive, more likely to get frustrated and irritable.

-Chicago-based certified child sleep consultant, Kim Schaf, agrees that getting enough sleep is extremely vital for all children, especially those in school who are expected to have a certain level of concentration.
+Chicago-based certified child sleep consultant, Kim Schaf, agrees that getting enough sleep is extremely important for all children, especially those in school who are expected to have a certain level of concentration.
 According to the National Sleep Foundation, school-aged children (ages 5-12) need approximately 10-11 hours of sleep each night.
 There are so many demands on our children's time after school--homework, playdates, sports and other after school activities," said Schaf.
-"It is very vital not to overschedule them so they can get to sleep at a reasonable hour and get the right amount of sleep for their age.
-Besides learning and behavior, sleep loss also affects mood, memory, creativity, choice-making, problem-solving, growth and health.
+"It is very important not to overschedule them so they can get to sleep at a reasonable hour and get the right amount of sleep for their age.
+Besides learning and behavior, sleep loss also affects mood, memory, creativity, decision-making, problem-solving, growth and health.

 If a child is sleepy during the day or falls asleep easily in the car or on the couch in the afternoon, that is a sign that the child isn't getting enough sleep.
 Schaf frequently works with families to help them get control of their schedules and reset their children's body clocks for an earlier bedtime so the children can get enough sleep.
 She works with infants and children up through age 8.